Introduction to arches : Click here to view the blog post on introduction to arches

 NOTE: It is easy to always follow the strategy of taking moment about A for whole arch ACB and taking moment about the internal hinge C for the portion CB.
 By doing like this we get two equations in terms of VB and HB.
 Other options will make the analysis more lengthy and cumbersome.

 Now we got all the reactions and we can solve for internal forces.
 We only need to draw BMD.
 So, we need to get expression for Mx only. since there is one concentrated load, we need to cut a section on the left of the load and one section on the right side of the load as shown below.
-By applying moment equilibrium for each of these sections, we get two expressions for M.
+By applying moment equilibrium for each of these sections, we get two expressions for Mx .

 For the above section, it is easy to apply equilibrium for the portion on the left of the section, since this FBD has only two forces whose moments contribute to Mx .
 If we consider the equilibrium of portion XB on the right side of the section, we need to take moments of three forces to get Mx.
+Note that for the section on the right side of the load W, it is easy to consider the equilibrium of the portion on the right side of the section.

 NOTE that in the above figure, the blue colour diagram (triangle) represents the first term (i.e 60x and 20(20-x) ) of the expressions for Mx.The red color parabola describes the second term of the expressions (i.e., 40y).
 We need to substract the two terms.
 So, the overlapping part is to be cancelled.
 The net BMD consists of the blue portion (positive) and the red portion (negative)